Welcome to the Daily Bruin's Winter 2024 internship application period!

-Welcome to the Daily Bruin Fall 2019 application period!
-You have until the end of Week 2 to complete your application to one of the premier student newspapers in the country.
+Applications are now open and you have until Monday, Jan.
+15 at noon PT to complete your application to one of the premier student newspapers in the country.

-Frequently Asked Questions:
+Frequently Asked Questions

-Can you apply to multiple sections?
+- Can I apply to multiple sections?

-When will intern training happen?
+- When will intern training happen?